Didisimmons/Ayo-Recipes/TEST.md

     During testing, it was discovered that when the hamburger icon is clicked and the side navigation bar opens, the user can see the brand image logo at the top of the menu recipes.
 When the brand image logo is clicked, the user is returned to the home page.

+5. Confirm that when a user clicks the "Ayo Recipes" heading under the logo, they are directed to the homepage, just like the brand logo.

+    When tested on a mobile device, it can be seen that when the hamburger icon is clicked, the sidenavigation bar opens and the user can click the heading for "Ayo Recipes," which directs them back to the homepage as the brand logo, as expected.

 <br/>